jgadbois17/csulb_stat560_nonparametric_R_codes/chapter_codes/README.md

 **Some issues in the code:**

-* For testing, the methods cannot handle ties in ranks, so results will sometimes differ
+* **Ch 1-3** - the methods cannot handle ties in ranks, so results will sometimes differ
-* Ch 5 - the `gam` package does not support bivariate spline smoothers, so the `mgcv` package is used.
+* **Ch 5** - the `gam` package does not support bivariate spline smoothers, so the `mgcv` package is used.
 The `mgcv` package supports bivariate spline smoothers, but it is based on Bayesion methods so the results will differ
   * When using, make sure to detach the `mgcv` package after use because the function call is the same as in the `gam` package
-* the kernel density estimators do not seem to respond as much to differing bandwidths as in SAS.
+* **Ch 7** - the kernel density estimators do not seem to respond as much to differing bandwidths as in SAS.
 The function *bw_lambda* computes the relationship between standardized bandwidth and bandwidth according to the SAS documentation
-* resampling methods will not match perfectly due to how each software handles random digits
+* **Ch 8** - resampling methods will not match perfectly due to how each software handles random digits

 ---